mingww64/Supermicro-C612-X10DAi-hackintosh/README.md

   * __Sleep__
   * __~~Unpredictable window freeze~~:__ `$ defaults write com.apple.coremedia hardwareVideoDecoder disable`
   * __Onboard-audio not test but should work__ *//my alc888 is broken*
-  * _Some logs uploaded,feel free to contact me._
+  * _Some logs have been uploaded, feel free to contact me._
 ***
-__As for the Broadwell(E5-26XXV4) CPU, it requires to change some stuffs like the Fake CPU ID, see [dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/broadwell-e.html#acpi/)__
+__As for the Broadwell(E5-26XXV4) CPU, it requires to change some stuff like the Fake CPU ID, see [dortania guide](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/broadwell-e.html#acpi/)__